DomeDAO/dome-contracts/README.md

 We also support recent deployment verification, which reads deployment metadata and uses that data for verification without any additional configuration:

-Using our predefined networks (mainnet, goerli, polygon, mumbai) which are listed in `package.json`
+Using our predefined networks (mainnet, goerli, polygon, amoy) which are listed in `package.json`

 ```
 npm run verifyLatestDome:<network>